datamindedbe/terraform-provider-conveyor/docs/resources/user.md

 - `email` (String) The email address of the user.

+### Optional

+- `skip_invitation_email` (Boolean) Skip sending an invitation email to the user, defaults to false.
+Only has an effect when user resources is created.

 ### Read-Only

 - `id` (String) The unique ID of the user.